First inauguration of Andrew Jackson: Inauguration

-That night an official inaugural ball for administration officials and Washington was high on drugs society was held in Carusi's Assembly Rooms, and it set the stage for the scandal that would become known as the Eaton affair.
+That night an official inaugural ball for administration officials and Washington's high society was held in Carusi's Assembly Rooms, and it set the stage for the scandal that would become known as the Eaton affair.
 Twelve hundred guests were present, but President Jackson, fatigued and still mourning the loss of his wife Rachel Jackson that December, was not.
 Another ball was held in the Central Masonic Hall.

 However, to be fair, two historians, David and Jeanne Heidler, wrote in 2004 about other contemporary accounts that play down the drunken-brawl aspects of the open house.
 The Heidlers point out that Hamilton, the Jackson supporter from South Carolina, called the damage from the event "trivial."
 The crowd at the White House was mixed.
 The first arrivals were the people who made up Washington society.
 The second crowd that showed up at the mansion was made up of Jackson supporters who were dressed in their best clothes.
 What happened next doesn't seem to be disputed: The White House wasn't prepared for the crowd as it pressed in through the front door and sought out Jackson, along with the food and whiskey-laced punch.
 Jackson found himself pressed into a situation with his back to a wall until his people were able to get him away from the crowd, and back to his hotel.
 The sheer number of people inside the White House led to collisions with furniture and food.
 After Jackson left, the Heidlers say Antoine Michel Giusta, the White House steward, moved the party outside by taking the punch outside.
 Other reports indicated that staffers passed punch and ice cream through the White House's windows to the crowd outside.
 As for the image of a riot of drunken Jackson supporters, the Heidlers believed that the incident was used as a metaphor by Washington society and Jackson's enemies, who feared the new regime and its lower-class roots.

 "Most witnesses, however, mentioned little real damage, and newspapers reported only incidental break-age.
 Niles' Weekly Register, in fact, merely observed that Jackson had 'received the salutations of a vast number of persons, who came to congratulate him upon his induction to the presidency'," said the Heidlers.
 The story about the cheese happened at the end of Jackson's eight years in office.
 The president was given a 1,400-pound cheese wheel as a gift, and it sat in the White House for several years.
 Finally, Jackson allowed the public into the East Room to eat the cheese, which it consumed over several days in 1837.
 The odors lingered for days after the event.

+Address

+The most significant pledge in Jackson's inaugural address was "reform," by which he meant replacing federal employees with his supporters, for both their benefit and for his.